sherryl4george/java-ast-instrumentation/README.md

 Detailed design documentation can be found [here](report/report.pdf)

 ## Known Issues
-1. The code is not tested on Mac OS.
-We tried testing on Mac based VM and the JVM launch failed and no fix has been found yet.
+1. The code is not tested on a Mac OS.
+We tried testing on a Mac based VM and the JVM launch failed with a "VM failed to initialize error".
+We could not find a solution for this as we do not own a MAC.
-2. There has been an issue with launching JVM from code when running a Windows OS.
-This issue has been fixed.
+2. There was an issue with launching the JVM from the code when running on a Windows OS.
+We figured out that this was due to windows using ; in the class lib path as opposed to a : on LINUX.
+This has been fixed.